Fiona Travels from Asia

 A traditional performance of Cham people in front of their Cham tower at the Vietnam National Village for Ethnic Culture and Tourism

-If you’re interested in learning more about the other ethnic minorities in Vietnam, a day trip from Hanoi to the Vietnam National Village for Ethnic Culture and Tourism is a great option for families and lone travelers alike.
-Here you can sample traditional dishes from various ethnic groups, learn about their customs and cultures, and watch musical performances.
+If you’re curious about exploring the cultural heritage of Vietnam’s ethnic minorities, consider a day trip from Hanoi to the Vietnam National Village for Ethnic Culture and Tourism.
+It’s an excellent choice whether you’re traveling solo or with family.
+At the village, you can savor traditional dishes from various ethnic groups, immerse yourself in their customs and traditions, and enjoy captivating musical performances.

 Learn to make traditional dishes at the Vietnam National Village for Ethnic Culture and Tourism - Day trip from Hanoi